Ethnic groups in Metro Detroit: Indian American

+Japanese American

 In 2002, there were 6,413 people of Japanese origin, including Japanese citizens and Japanese Americans, in the tri-county area, making them the fifth largest Asian ethnic group.
 As of that year, within an area stretching from Sterling Heights to Canton Township in the shape of a crescent, most of the ethnic Japanese lived in the center.
 As of 2002 the largest populations of ethnic Japanese people were located in Novi and West Bloomfield Township.
 As of April 2013, the largest Japanese national population in the State of Michigan is in Novi, with 2,666 Japanese residents.
 West Bloomfield had the third largest Japanese population and Farmington Hills had the fourth largest Japanese population.
 Many Japanese companies operate offices in Metro Detroit.

+Korean American

 As of 2002, ethnic Korean and Korean Americans made up the fourth largest group, with 8,452 people.
 In 1910 Detroit received its first Korean person.
 As of 1951 Koreans as a group did not attend any particular church.
 Albert Meyer, the author of Ethnic groups in Detroit, 1951, wrote in 1951 that "it has been impossible to identify any peak periods of their immigration" due to the small size of the ethnic group at the time.
 Mayer reported that there was no specific Korean media and that the group members "assimulated[sic] rapidly" Most of the Koreans arrived in the U.S. after the Korean War, and Metzger and Booza wrote that compared to other ethnic groups, Koreans are "relatively new to the tri-county area".
 Most Koreans in the area live in Oakland County, particularly Troy.